Just Press Play

 By Sam Mitchell

-My only first-hand experience with childbirth before 2012 had been in my garage as an 11-year-old.
+My only first-hand experience with childbirth before my son was born had been in my garage.
 I sat with my dad’s dog, whose name I don’t remember because there had been so many.
 She was in labor with her first litter and as I stroked her head to keep her calm, I kept repeating what any caring and sensitive child of 11 would say to a dog giving birth in the family garage, “Good girl, c’mon girl, you can do it girl”.

-So, it shouldn’t have come as a surprise that when I used the same lines during my wife’s labor, “Good girl, c’mon girl, you can do it girl,” my left hand rightfully received a crushing squeeze and I was given the worst side eye of my life.
+So, it shouldn’t have come as a surprise that through instinct and muscle memory that when I repeated these lines during my wife’s labor, “Good girl, c’mon girl, you can do it girl”, my left hand rightfully received a crushing squeeze, and I was given the worst side eye of my life.

-But any uncomfortable missteps were soon forgiven as we witnessed the best of humanity in the form of baby with a mop of brown hair, blinking eyes, ten fingers and ten perfect long toes like my own.
+But any uncomfortable missteps were soon forgiven as we witnessed the best of humanity in the form of a baby with a mop of brown hair, blinking eyes, ten fingers and ten perfect toes on two long feet like my own.

-My mom was always home from school in the summers as she was a teacher, which was good.
+My mom was always home from school in the summers as she was a teacher.
 She and I were the two in the family of three that were most alike.
-We could have easily passed as siblings when viewing our first grade school pictures and we have always communicated in a similar fashion.
-Mom would take me everywhere, from places that I wanted to visit (K-Mart), places I did not want to visit (the fabric store) and to my grandparent’s house up the road within walking distance.
-We would talk the entire summer on these rides and walks much how I now talk with my own son.
-The only gap was when my dad came home because then it was time to hear about his day at the mill.
+We could have easily passed as siblings when viewing our first-grade school pictures and we have always communicated in a similar fashion.
+Mom would take me everywhere, from places that I wanted to visit (the library), places I did not want to visit (the fabric store) and to my grandparent’s house up the road within walking distance.
+We would talk the entire summer on these rides and walks, much how I now talk with my own son.
+Our conversations about books, art, and movies were paused when my dad came home from work.
+He didn’t keep up with those things and fittingly, he wanted us to hear about his day at the textile mill.

-Proud that I had put the clues together correctly, but still a bit exasperated, I then said “Great!
-I guess you’re going to tell me there’s no Easter Bunny either”
+I was proud that I had put the clues together correctly, but still a bit exasperated that the make-believe had ended, I said “Great!
+I guess you’re going to tell me there’s no Easter Bunny either.”

-She smiled and playfully asked if I still believed in the Tooth Fairy, to which I replied with only an eye roll.
+Mom smiled and playfully asked if I still believed in the Tooth Fairy, to which I replied with a wicked side eye of my own.

 Unbeknownst to me, Mom had been married before.
-Instead of finding out by accident by her family, she decided to get in front of a potentially upsetting discovery.
-She started dropping clues again in conversations, so that I could unearth and digest this new news more easily.
+And every once in a while her brother would make digs about her ex-husband in front of me.
+These digs were never clear or overt, so I hadn’t put two and two together yet.
+Mom decided to get in front of a potentially upsetting discovery by dropping clues again in conversations, so that I could unearth and digest this new news more easily.
 It was about a man.
-As Santa was real and then he wasn’t, this new man was non existent and then he was.
+As Santa was real and then he wasn’t, this new man was non-existent and then he was real.

-I don’t quite remember the details of the exact evidence she presented, but I put things together quickly enough and asked her the question that I was led to.
+I don’t quite remember the details or the exact evidence she presented, but I put things together quickly enough and asked her the question that I was led to.

 “Mom, were you married before?”

-I dared not ask any further questions in fear of what other truths might be waiting to wrestle me away from my completely comfortable world.
-My concrete foundation was beginning to feel rickety.
-But in that moment, a seed of wonder and doubt had been planted.
+I dared not ask any further questions in fear of what other truths might be waiting to wrestle me away from my comfortable world.
+My concrete foundation was beginning to crumble and in that moment a seed of doubt had been planted.

-I walked with my heart in my head to our backyard kennel, thinking this could explain things.
-I love my Dad, but even at ten, I felt a bit disconnected from him.
-Maybe, biologically, I wasn’t his.
-I saw Dad and nearly cried thinking that he wasn’t “mine.”
+I walked with my heart in my head to our backyard kennel, thinking this could explain things I had always felt deep down.
+I love my dad, but even at a young age, I recognized that I was disconnected from him.
+Later I would learn that this disconnectedness came from his own childhood trauma, but in that moment, I was convinced that biologically, I wasn’t his.
+I was perhaps the product of Mom’s first marriage.
+I saw Dad holding one of his many puppies from the kennel and I nearly cried thinking that my father wasn’t mine, but I never spoke my fear to him.

-I came into our living room one evening and noticed him reclined on the couch, his unadorned feet hanging off of the armrest.
+I entered our living room one evening and noticed him reclined on the couch, his unadorned feet hanging over the armrest.

 “No, I got it,” he said.

-I had first noticed his neglected toe nails, but then I could see his long, slender, pale white feet.
-Toes that could hold a pencil.
-The round bundle of muscle below the ankle that almost appeared blue because of their closeness to the surface.
+I had first noticed his neglected toenails, but then I could see his long, slender, pale white feet, toes that could hold a pencil.
+The round bundle of muscle below the ankle almost appeared blue because of their closeness to the surface.
 If my feet had a mirror, then these would be their reflection.

-Dad had my feet or rather I had his.
+Dad had my feet or rather I had his and my son had mine.

-And this is when any question or insecurities about my heritage as a child fled my mind.
+And this is when any question or any lingering insecurities about my parentage as a child fled my mind.
 My father and I are dissimilar is many ways.
-And although I have not followed in his footsteps with how I view the world, when I look at my own feet, it is a literal reminder that we are bound together.
+I have not followed in his footsteps with how I view the world and yes, we still butt heads, but when I look at my own feet, it is a literal reminder that we are bound together.

 Masks